vrevelina/work/GoogleTrends/README.md

 | Weekly               | 270 days - 269 weeks          |
 | Monthly              | \> 269 weeks                  |
 - I didn't include the option to pull hourly data because we don't need it for our use case.
 But [pytrends](https://github.com/GeneralMills/pytrends) and Google Trends themselves do have the option to pull hourly data.

+## datehandler.py
+Class I made to handle all date related calculations for Google Trends.
+Main purpose is to make sure start and end date are appropriate.
+For example, all the index of weekly data fall on a Sunday.
+So we want to make sure the start date falls on a Sunday & end date falls on a Saturday.
+Otherwise, we'll have incomplete data for certain weeks, which could be misleading.

+More info in the docstrings.